sc-frederick/Twitter-Multi-Aspect-Sentiment-Analysis_LSTMRoBERTa-optuna/README.md

 **Results:**
-Evaluation metrics and parameters are logged to src/model_results.json and src/model_results.csv via results_tracker.py.Confusion matrix plots are saved to the results_dir (default: src/results/).
+Evaluation metrics and parameters are logged to src/model_results.json and src/model_results.csv via results_tracker.py.
+Confusion matrix plots are saved to the results_dir (default: src/results/).

 **Optuna Database:**
-If optimization is run, the study results are stored in an SQLite database in the results_dir (e.g., src/results/optuna_lstm_roberta.db).Logs: Console output provides detailed logging of the process.
+If optimization is run, the study results are stored in an SQLite database in the results_dir (e.g., src/results/optuna_lstm_roberta.db).

+**Logs:**
+ Console output provides detailed logging of the process.
 You can redirect this to a file when running on a server: python ... > run.log 2>&1.

 **License**
-MIT LicenseCopyright (c) 2025 [Your Name or Organization]Permission is hereby granted, free of charge, to any person obtaining a copyof this software and associated documentation files (the "Software"), to dealin the Software without restriction, including without limitation the rightsto use, copy, modify, merge, publish, distribute, sublicense, and/or sellcopies of the Software, and to permit persons to whom the Software isfurnished to do so, subject to the following conditions:The above copyright notice and this permission notice shall be included in allcopies or substantial portions of the Software.THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS ORIMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+MIT LicenseCopyright (c) 2025 [Your Name or Organization]Permission is hereby granted, free of charge, to any person obtaining a copyof this software and associated documentation files (the "Software"), to dealin the Software without restriction, including without limitation the rightsto use, copy, modify, merge, publish, distribute, sublicense, and/or sellcopies of the Software, and to permit persons to whom the Software isfurnished to do so, subject to the following conditions:The above copyright notice and this permission notice shall be included in allcopies or substantial portions of the Software.
+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS ORIMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THEAUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM